Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Data, Model and Estimation Method

 The Metropolis-Hastings algorithm is an appropriate method for constructing a Markov chain to approximate $L(\tht)$, as the likelihood is only known up to a constant of proportionality.
 Given the current state of the chain is $\tht$, we pick the proposal distribution $Q(d\tht'\mid \tht)$ to be Gaussian with mean $\tht$ and variance $\delta$.
 This is symmetric and dominates the target distribution.
 Taking a draw $\tht'\sim Q(d\tht'\mid \tht)$, we accept $\tht'$ as the new state of the chain with probability $L(\tht')/L(\tht)$, else we reject and remain at $\tht$.

 Since we cannot evaluate the likelihood function exactly when working with aggregated data, we instead use a PMMH algorithm \citep{andrieuPseudomarginalApproachEfficient2009}.
 This method functions identically to the typical Metropolis-Hastings method described, but replaces the likelihood $L(\tht)$ with the SMC estimate $\widehat{L}(\tht)$.
 This is justified due to the unbiasedness of the SMC estimator.
-It is important that, when implementing the algorithm, the value $\widehat{L}(\tht)$ is not recalculated each time the acceptance probability $L(\tht')/L(\tht)$ is calculated - it should be done only once, with the value reused \citep{andrieuPseudomarginalApproachEfficient2009}. \cite{chenEstimatingHawkesProcess2024} provide a proof that the stationary distribution of a Markov chain constructed using the PMMH method will yield the true likelihood $L(\tht)d\tht$ as its stationary distribution.
-The result carries easily to the multivariate Hawkes process and is thus omitted.
+It is important that, when implementing the algorithm, the value $\widehat{L}(\tht)$ is not recalculated each time the acceptance probability $L(\tht')/L(\tht)$ is calculated -- it should be done only once, with the value reused \citep{andrieuPseudomarginalApproachEfficient2009}.
+See \cite{pittPropertiesMarkovChain2012} or \cite{chenEstimatingHawkesProcess2025} for a proof that the stationary distribution of a Markov chain constructed using the PMMH method will yield the true posterior distribution as its stationary distribution.